crosszay1/voidstrap-vuln-testing/readme.md

 ## Findings
 - Voidstraps website uses a lenient captcha on signup, allowing malicious actors to easily create hundreds of accounts automatically, without so much as having to pay for captcha bypassing software
-- Voidstrap's only ratelimits account signups in any impactful capacity.
+- Voidstrap's does not ratelimit account signups in any impactful capacity.

 Using this repo, I was able to create many Voidstrap accounts, and bring games to the front page.